 It’s time to trim the tree, hang the lights and stockings, and start making your holiday shopping list.
-Then, you’re planning your holiday party, and you know to make sure your decorations are safe, and free from fire hazards.
-You know to check fuses, and avoid tinsel that the dog could eat, and even make sure your house is guest- AND baby-proof.

-Now it’s time to shop for gifts, particularly for the young children in your life, and the gift options vary widely.
+If you’re planning a holiday party, you know it’s important to make sure your decorations are safe, free from fire hazards, and to make sure your house is guest and baby proof.
+But when it’s time to shop for gifts, particularly for the young children in your life, and the gift options vary widely.

-Selecting safe, age-appropriate gifts can sometimes be a challenge, especially if you don’t know where the toy was made..
-The personal injury attorneys at Hupy and Abraham hope the following information helps you pick a safe gift for the children on your list.
+Selecting safe, age-appropriate gifts can sometimes be a challenge, especially if you don’t know where the toy was made.
+So to help with your holiday shopping the personal injury attorneys at Hupy and Abraham have provided the following information help you pick a safe gift for all the children on your list.

-Prevent burns and shocks.
+- Prevent burns and shocks.
 Don’t give children under 10 a toy that must be plugged into an electrical outlet.
 Instead, select toys that are battery operated.
 However, keep in mind that small magnets and button batteries like those found in watches, musical greeting cards and remote controls can cause serious stomach and intestinal problems – including death – if swallowed.

 All of us at Hupy and Abraham wish you a safe and happy holiday that we hope won’t be disturbed by an accident.
 But, if for any reason you or a loved one is injured by an unsafe gift this holiday, please contact the personal injury attorneys at Hupy and Abraham, for a free consultation and to ensure that you receive proper compensation for your injuries, at 800-800-5678.